 The consolidated financial statements include the financial statements of the Corporation and the entities controlled by the Corporation (its subsidiaries).
-Control exists when the Corporation has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
-All intercompany transactions and balances have been eliminated.
+Control exists when the Corporation has power over the investee, is exposed, or has rights, to variable returns from its involvement with the investee; and has the ability to use its power to affect its returns.